JarrettAaronson/487-Project/README.md

   - The ball logic was removed entirely.
   - The bat became a falling block that drops from the top of the screen.
   - Blocks lock into place when they reach the bottom of the screen or another block.
-  - Multiple blocks stack on top of each other, forming a grid (similar to Tetris).
+  - Multiple blocks stack on top of each other, forming a grid.
   - A red horizontal line was drawn at y = 100 to indicate a threshold for the game end.

 ### 2. New Features Added

   Grid:
   - A grid of 10 columns by 15 rows was implemented (ROWS = 15, COLS = 10).
-  - Each grid cell represents a location where blocks can land.
+Where each grid cell represents a location where blocks can land.
   - A signal board (STD_LOGIC_VECTOR(149 DOWNTO 0)) tracks which grid cells are occupied.

   Block Landing:
-  - The block checks the grid (board) to determine if it should stop falling.
-  - When a block stops, its position updates the grid to mark the corresponding cell as occupied.
+  - The block checks the grid to determine if it should stop falling, when a block stops, its position updates the grid to mark the corresponding cell as occupied.

   Block Reset:
   - After a block lands, a new block spawns at the top of the screen.